 Max Out Your 401k

-One of the best investments you can do is to max out your 401k.
-The more you invest in your 401k the less you are paying in taxes.
-It’s easier to save in taxes then it is to increase your returns in investments.
+One of the best investments you can make is maxing out your 401k.
+The more you invest in your 401k, the less you are paying in taxes.
+It’s easier to save in taxes than it is to increase your returns on investments.
 Read Should I Max Out My 401k?
 Tips From 42 Year Old Retired CFA.